Cell and Molecular Biology (CMB)

 CMB 515 Unit V Topics in Genetics (1) First-year elective course in which medical students may take an in-depth study of genetics.
 Repeatable six times.
 Pre: first-year medical student or consent.

 CMB 599 Research Topics in Cell Molecular Biology (V) Research elective for medical students.
 MD majors only.
 CR/NC only.
-Pre: MDED 554 or consent.
-Fall only.
+Pre: MDED 551 and consent.

 CMB 606 Introduction to Neurosciences (4) An interdisciplinary overview of the central nervous system, drawn from current knowledge and research on vertebrate and invertebrate neurobiology.
 Repeatable one time.
 Pre: consent.